Lib Tech Attack Banana 2015 - 2011 Review by The Good Ride

 The Attack Banana is an interesting board.
 There are 3 boards with Banana in the name and all three are very different.
 There is the Skate Banana which started it all and is a loose playful park ride.
 Then there is the Banana Magic which is an aggressive somewhat stable all mountain ride.
 Then there is the Attack Banana that is in it’s own world.

 On Snow Feel: The Attack Banana is one of those rides that you would expect to be like the Lib Tech TRS or the Gnu Impossible Series but it’s not at all.
 Its very loose between the feet and feels like the skate banana here or maybe even a tad more loose.
 It’s very playful but it feels stiffer than the skate banana.
-There is a very mellow camber at the tip/tail but it doesn’t come into play that much when one footing or flat basing.
+There is a very mellow camber at the tip/tail but it feels pretty loose when one footing or flat basing.
 For some the on snow feel could be off putting if you are looking for a stable or mostly stable ride.
-In hard conditions this is really noticeable and in softer conditions it’s a little better.
+In hard conditions this is really noticeable and in softer conditions it’s a little less noticeable.
 If you know what you are getting into you might find a very playful all mountain freestyle ride for a slower poppy playful park approach to the mountain.
+It’s probably one of the more loose hybrid rocker lib tech boards we tried.

 Turn Initiation and Carving: Just as easy to get from edge to edge as the Skate Banana but it feels a little different.
 It’s pretty loose between the feet but making wider starts to engage the camber at the tip/tail.
 When you start to get into a carve you can feel the camber for sure but it’s not as good as some of the other EC2 BTX boards we have tried here.

-Speed: The Attack Banana has a fast base like all Lib Boards but we felt some chatter at moderate speeds over the varied conditions I experienced riding that day.
+Speed: The Attack Banana has a fast base like all Lib Boards but we felt some chatter at moderate speeds over the varied conditions we rode in.
 If you want speed there are many other Mervin boards that can out perform the Attack Banana.
 It felt like a skate board with loose trucks at high speed which just isn’t too fun.
 None of us were really into putting it flat on a straight line.
 All of us felt the need to constantly keep it on edge at higher speeds to eliminate that wobbly feel.

-Uneven Terrain: The Attack Banana handles some bumpy terrain and isn’t bad here at the end of a crowded rutted up Saturday.
+Uneven Terrain: The Attack Banana handles bumpy terrain without issueand isn’t bad here at the end of a crowded rutted up Saturday.
+It turns really easy through moguls and emerging moguls.

 Approximate Weight: Like all Mervin boards they are well built and very reliable but this happens at an increase in weight.
 It’s still nothing terrible.